distributhor/arango-bsd/README.md

 )

 // Fetch all results that matches the search criteria
-// The terms are considered case insentitive and not exact,
+// The terms are considered case insentitive and not exact
-// so will match values such as "Joey" and "William" const peopleNamedJoeV3 = await fetchByCriteria( 'users',
+// Will match values such as "Nicolas" and "William"
+// Will, of course, also match "nic" and "Wil" const peopleNamedNicoV3 = await fetchByCriteria( 'users',
    search: {
-      props: 'name', terms: ['joe', 'wil']
+      props: 'name', terms: ['nic', 'wil']
    }
 )

 // Fetch all results where gender == 'M'
 // AND the name matches anything containing "joe"
-// Return the ArangoJS ArrayCursor instead of .all() const peopleNamedJoeV4 = await fetchByPropertyValueAndCriteria( 'users',
+// Return the ArangoJS ArrayCursor instead of .all() const peopleNamedNicoV4 = await fetchByPropertyValueAndCriteria( 'users',
    {
       property: 'gender',
       value: 'M'
    }
    search: {
-      props: 'name', terms: 'joe'
+      props: 'name', terms: 'nic'
    },
    {
       returnCursor: true